MonolithAILtd/monolith-filemanager/README.md

 pipenv install <package_name>==<version> (or uninstall)
 ```
 If, after installation the Pipfile.lock does not generate due to unresolved dependency clashes, you must resolve these
-and generate a successfully .lock file before pushing.
+and generate a successful .lock file before pushing.

 The relevant Pipfile packages and versions are read into the setup.py `install_requires` arg in order to maintain a
 single source of truth for dependencies.
 The `RequirementsManager` class in `setup.py` handles this.